01 of 12

 The Beauty of Winter Oranges and Tangerines

-Bright and sweet citrus fruits like oranges and tangerines come into season in the warmer climes of North America during the winter months and bring juicy relief to winter diets.
+Bright and sweet citrus fruits like oranges and tangerines come into season in the warmer climes of North America during the winter months and bring a bit of sunshine, as well as some juicy relief to our winter diets.

 Oranges and tangerines are different varieties of the same species.
 Oranges are larger and tarter, while tangerines are, as a rule, smaller and sweeter.
 The skins of tangerines tend to be looser, making them easier to peel.
 Tangerines and clementines are classified as mandarins.
 Clementines are the smallest member of the mandarin family.

 Navel oranges are the most common variety of orange that is eaten.
 Navels are sweet, seedless, and perfect for eating out-of-hand; but they are also delicious in salads.
 Navel oranges are in season from November into June.

 Navel oranges have comparatively thick skins and a characteristic navel-looking mark on the non-stem end.
 Navel oranges are good for juicing, but the juice tends to be so sweet that it ferments easily, so you will need to use the juice within a few hours.
 Consider using the fruit in a classic orange and coconut ambrosia, a fresh mixture of orange pieces, coconut, confectioner's sugar, and orange juice.
 Or put together a vanilla citrus fruit salad featuring grapefruit, pineapple, lime juice, and powdered sugar along with the oranges and vanilla.

 Valencia oranges have thin skins, some seeds, and are very juicy, which makes them the perfect (and most common) type of orange used to make orange juice.
 These oranges are perfectly delicious to eat as fruit as well—you just have to watch out for the seeds.